-Imagine a hex grid of neighborhoods across a metropolitan area.
+Consider a set of geographies that define neighborhoods across a metropolitan area.
+These could be census tracts, subdivisions, or other pre-defined or imposed geographical areas.
+For ease of exposition, we will demonstrate our methodology using neighborhoods defined by a hex grid.
 Columns are indexed by letters and rows are indexed by numbers as shown Figure 3.
-Each neighborhood is adjacent to (at most) six other neighborhoods.
-For example, neighborhood C2, highlighted in green, is adjacent to neighborhoods B2, B3, C2, C4, D3, and D4.
+Each neighborhood is adjacent to other neighborhoods; with a hex grid, there are at most six adjacent neighborhoods, but this maximum can vary with other geography definitions.
+For example, neighborhood C3, highlighted in green, is adjacent to neighborhoods B2, B3, C2, C4, D3, and D4.

-Consider how we might estimate the relative value of neighborhood B2 (highlighted in darker dark grey) compared to C3, denoted as ρ{B2}^{C3} .
+Consider how we might estimate the relative value of neighborhood B2 (highlighted in darker blue) compared to C3, denoted as $\rho{B2}^{C3}$ .
 First, we could run a regression that includes sales from neighborhood C3 and each of its neighbors, including dummy variables for each of these adjacent neighborhoods.
-Let δ{B2}^{C3} be the coefficient on the dummy variable for neighborhood B2 in the regression centered on neighborhood C3; other coefficients will be denoted similarly.
+Let $\delta{B2}^{C3}$ be the coefficient on the dummy variable for neighborhood B2 in the regression centered on neighborhood C3; other coefficients will be denoted similarly.
 Because neighborhoods C3 and B2 are quite near one another, the housing stock in each should be relatively similar, as should the shadow prices of the physical housing characteristics.
-As a result, δ{B2}^{C3} provides a direct estimate of the relative value of land in neighborhood B2 compared to C3 with little, if any, omitted variable bias.
+As a result, $\delta{B2}^{C3}$ provides a direct estimate of the relative value of land in neighborhood B2 compared to C3 with minimal omitted variable bias.

 This is not the only way we might estimate this relationship, however.
 Suppose instead that we ran a regression centered around neighborhood B2.
-In this case the negative of the coefficient δ{C3}^{B2} would also estimate the relative value of land in B2 compared to C3.
-If these coefficients were estimated without error, we would have $\delta{B2}^{C3} = -\delta{C3}^{B2}$: the two coefficients would be the exact negatives of each other.
+In this case the negative of the coefficient $\delta{C3}^{B2}$ would also estimate the relative value of land in B2 compared to C3.
+If these coefficients were estimated without error, we would have $\delta{B2}^{C3} = -\delta{C3}^{B2}$ : the two coefficients would be the exact negatives of each other.
 In practice, however, each regression will include data that the other does not.
 For example, sales from neighborhoods C4, D3, and D4 will be included in the regression centered around C3 but not in the one centered around B2, while sales from neighborhoods A1, A2, and B1 will be included in the regression centered around neighborhood B2 but not the one for C3.
-Thus, these two estimates of ρ{B2}^{C3} will likely differ from each other slightly.
+Thus, these two estimates of the true relative value $\rho{B2}^{C3}$ will likely differ from each other slightly.